lionelburgbach/Teaching-HEIGVD-RES-2019-Labo-HTTPInfra/README.md

 docker run -d -p 8080:80 res/apache_rp

 To verify, you can use  your browser. (demo.res.ch:8080 (website) or demo.res.ch:8080/api/animals/ (animals array))

 ### Step 4:

- Tu update node:4.4 We used this : https://superuser.com/questions/1423486/issue-with-fetching-http-deb-debian-org-debian-dists-jessie-updates-inrelease
+To update node:4.4 We used this : https://superuser.com/questions/1423486/issue-with-fetching-http-deb-debian-org-debian-dists-jessie-updates-inrelease

 Here, we are focus on dymnamic content on the web page.
 To do that, we use JQuery.
 You have to update the index.html file to add the script at the end and write a function in javascript.
 Our scrpit is called animals.js

 ### To try and run

 When you build images, you have to use these names :

 - docker build -t res/apache_php ./docker-images/apache-php-image/
 - docker build -t res/express_animals ./docker-images/express-image/
 - docker build -t res/apache_rp ./docker-images/apache-reverse-proxy/

 And run images :

 - docker run -d --name apache_static res/apache_php
 - docker run -d --name express_dynamaic res/express_animals
 - docker run -d -p 8080:80 --name apache_rp res/apache_rp

 You can juste run the script sr_setp4.sh and go to your browser and enjoy the result.

 If the script dosen't work, verify IP adresse, change them if you need and run again.

 ## Objectives